 Kansans first elected Jerry Moran to the United States Senate in 2010.
 Since joining the U.S. Senate, Senator Moran has been a leading advocate for protecting and preserving the special way of life in Kansas.

-As a member of the Commerce, Science and Transportation Committee, Senator Moran advocates on behalf of Kansans regarding a number of issues vital to the state’s economy, ranging from communications and product safety to highways, aviation and railways.
-As chairman of the Commerce Subcommittee on Consumer Protection, Product Safety, Insurance and Data Security, Senator Moran continues his strong advocacy for data security, consumer protections and the empowerment of our Olympic and amateur athletes.
+As a member of the Commerce, Science and Transportation Committee, Senator Moran advocates on behalf of Kansans regarding a number of issues vital to the state’s economy, ranging from communications and product safety to empowering Olympic and NCAA athletes.
+Senator Moran is also a strong advocate for the aviation industry and continuing service of Amtrak’s Southwest Chief.

 Senator Moran understands that overregulation is among the greatest threat to the economy in rural America, and his role on the Senate Appropriations Subcommittee on Agriculture, Rural Development, Food and Drug Administration and Related Agencies positions him well to advocate for family farmers and ranchers and work to eliminate burdensome regulations that threaten the future of rural America.
 Through this Appropriations Subcommittee, Senator Moran prioritizes resources for a variety of agricultural programs and is a champion for agricultural research.

-Senator Moran also works to improve the quality of life for the nearly 200,000 veterans living in Kansas and across the nation as the chairman of the Senate Veterans’ Affairs Committee.
-He continues fighting to make certain our nation’s heroes receive the quality healthcare and benefits they have earned in a timely fashion.
+Senator Moran also works to improve the quality of life for the nearly 200,000 veterans living in Kansas and across the nation as the lead Republican on the Senate Veterans’ Affairs Committee.
+His priority is to help veterans achieve success after service and to make certain they have the right care at the right time and with the provider they choose.

 Since joining the U.S. Senate, Senator Moran has also been a leading advocate for issues related to entrepreneurship, job creation and innovation.
 He is committed to putting policies in place that foster a pro-growth environment where businesses can succeed without government-imposed barriers.